H.M.S. Pinafore

 A well-established tradition of our annual Last Gasp Cast Bash has become Assistant Stage Manager Malka Key’s contribution of a synopsis of our production sung to the tune of one of the songs from the show.

-In 2015, following our production of H.M.S.
+In 2015, and again in 2023, following our production of H.M.S.
 Pinafore, Malka sang her song, to an appreciative audience, to the tune of “When I Was a Lad.”
 She did so entirely from memory.

 In Pinafore, there is Josephine: